archana-rg/ml-practical-apps/README.md

 dtypes: int64(8), object(18)

 Initial observations:
+1. We have 12684 entries and 26 columns
-1. There are 'NaN' values in the dataset and 'car' column seems to have the most of it
+2. There are 'NaN' values in the dataset and 'car' column seems to have the most of it
-2. passanger column name is misspelled
+3. passanger column name is misspelled
-3. Many features are of dtype object
+4. Many features are of dtype object
-4. There are a lot of categorical features
+5. There are a lot of categorical features

 ### 2.2 Early Data Exploration and Quality Check
 In this section, we determine the following: